 MRS members also regularly volunteer for engineering open house days where we promote the Materials Science and Engineering department to prospective students through informal discussions and demonstrations.

 The MRS student chapter is a focal point for materials related students.
-The group also enjoys regular social gatherings such as international potluck lunches, summer softball and cookouts.
+The group also enjoys regular social gatherings such as international potluck lunches, summer softball, and game night.
 Another social event is the bowling night that we organize at the MRS conference where students can relax and enjoy themselves after a long day of oral presentations and poster sessions.

 In summary, the MRS Student Chapter at UConn serves to educate and recruit future scientists and engineers, as well as act as a support for current graduate students involved in the group through social events and resources available to the organization.
 Access to the databases make finding useful reference papers easier and meetings for practicing oral presentations are greatly appreciated by those looking to polish their skills.
 The networking opportunities lead to more materials for outreach, collaborations on research projects as well as future jobs.